 Resistance is hard.
 “Living sacrificially” sounds pretty, but it means giving up many of the things that make us comfortable.
 It means giving up some of the things we’ve been conditioned to cling to for self-worth, and even cultural identity.
 Resistance is hard.
-That is why we must do it together.
+That is why we do it together.

-In case you missed it: here is the statement we signed after the election in November.
+Here is the statement we signed after the election in November.

 The change we seek can only be achieved by building people power from the bottom up.
 If you are looking for ways to get involved in this work, you can start by reaching out to one or more of the organizations listed below.
 There are many ways to plug in, and we welcome new energy and participation.